 Welcome to the Women’s and Gender Studies Program at John Carroll University

-Women’s and Gender Studies is an interdisciplinary major that helps prepare students for living in a diverse and global society—by examining how the social construction of gender can shape personal identities, beliefs, and opportunities.
+The program in Women’s and Gender Studies (WGS) is an interdisciplinary major and minor that helps prepare students for living in a diverse and global society—by examining how the social construction of gender can shape personal identities, beliefs, and opportunities.
 In a range of courses, the women and men who enroll in our courses will systematically analyze the intersections of gender, sexuality, race, and social class.

 On campus, WGS collaborate with other university and student groups on special events and lectures.
 Examples of events include Take Back the Night, Cultural Awareness lecturers, and the Women’s Lives speaker series.

-Learn more about the major and minor in Women’s and Gender Studies.
+Learn more about the major and minor in Gender Studies here.